Freeboardtortoise/TSC/documentation/README.md

 # Tortose Server control

 ## how to use this library

-go to the documntation in the documentation.md file to see the code that is required to setup TSC_server and TSC_cient.
+go to the documentation in the documentation/ directory to see the code that is required to setup TSC_server and TSC_cient and how to use TSC